THE BURROWING OWL

 Only two weeks after hatching, the grayish-white chicks begin appearing at the burrow entrance.
-To meet the increasing food demands of a typical brood of 3-6 chicks, now both the mother and father forage by hovering over prey, by low-level aerial chases, by capturing prey on foot, or by darting from perches after flying insects.
+To meet the increasing food demands of a typical brood of 3-6 chicks, now both the mother and father forage by hovering over prey, low-level aerial chases, capturing prey on foot, or darting from perches after flying insects.
 The adult male is the main nest defender, but neighboring pairs share foraging areas.

 Among North American owls, only the barn owl can rival the vocal variety of the burrowing owl, which produces at least 17 different sounds.
 The dangers of living in a barren landscape with many potential ground and aerial predators can be offset with clear and specific communication, seen in both prairie dogs and burrowing owls.
 Even young burrowing owls use at least 3 different sounds.
 One call imitates a rattlesnake's rattle, an obvious survival strategy in an ecosystem where rattlers may be common residents.

 Before fledging at about 6 weeks of age, young owls accompany parents on foraging trips.
 By late summer, both young and adult owls disperse from their nesting colonies.
 Burrowing owls banded in South Dakota have been relocated in at least 6 states, the most southern and presumed wintering areas being Texas and Oklahoma.
-At least a few birds winter in the state, since this species has been documented in Pennington, Brown, and Clay counties during various winters.
+At least a few birds winter in the state, because this species has been documented in Pennington, Brown, and Clay counties during various winters.

 Fewer and fewer burrowing owls return to their nesting colonies each year.
 This species has greatly declined in Canada and is considered endangered in our neighboring states of Minnesota and Iowa.
-The burrowing owl is of "special concern" in at least 8 additional states, including South Dakota, North Dakota, Wyoming, and Montana.
+The burrowing owl is of "special concern" in several states, including South Dakota, North Dakota, Wyoming, and Montana.
 Conversion of prairie habitat for other uses, loss of nesting habitat from poisoning of prairie dogs and ground squirrels, poisoning of burrowing owls through methods that are not specific to rodents or predators, and accidental and intentional shooting have all contributed to the burrowing owl's decline.

 This unique and beneficial creature need not go the way of the black-footed ferret, an animal that declined almost to extinction before we took meaningful action.
 The ferret, swift fox, and burrowing owl comprise only a fraction of the species that are partially or completely dependent on the prairie dog ecosystem.
 The burrowing owl can be conserved and restored with a change of attitude about the importance and complexity of this ecosystem.
-Please report any sightings of burrowing owl nesting colonies to the South Dakota Natural Heritage Program at (605) 773-4345 and help this resilient and interesting prairie bird endure for future South Dakotans to enjoy and value.
+Please report any sightings of burrowing owl nesting colonies to the South Dakota Natural Heritage Program and help this resilient and interesting prairie bird endure for future South Dakotans to enjoy and value.